influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withGroupRegex(groupRegex)
 ```

-Regular expression to specify which consumer groups to collect.
-Default value is `.*`.
+"Regular expression to specify which consumer groups to collect.
+Default value is `.*`."

 ### fn spec.kafkaExporter.withImage